 Ordinary Illinoisans may be tempted to support Gov. Pritzker’s plan to change Illinois’ flat tax structure to a progressive one.
-After all, he’s promised to lower taxes on 97 percent of Illinoisans if they support the switch.
+After all, he’s promised to keep taxes the same or lower on 97 percent of Illinoisans if they support the switch.
 Everyone should reject his offer.
 Simply put, the governor’s “Fair Tax” rates aren’t credible.
 Here’s why:

 Amendment now, rates later.
 The vote for/against a constitutional amendment will only determine whether a progressive tax structure is allowed or not.
-The actual progressive tax rates will come later.
-Support for the amendment means entrusting politicians with what amounts to a blank check.
-Illinois politicians don’t deserve that trust.
+Nobody knows where the actual rates will end up.

 Taxing only the rich won’t work.
 There’s little incentive for wealthy residents to stay if they get stuck with a 60 percent increase in their income tax rates.
 The 20,000 Illinoisans who make $1 million-plus currently provide more than 16 percent of the state’s revenues.
-Only a few have to leave to wreck Pritzker’s plans.
+Not that many have to leave to wreck Pritzker’s plans.

 Pritzker’s “Fair Tax” isn’t a real plan.
-The governor’s low introductory rates raise just $3.4 billion in new revenue, only a fraction of the $10 billion-plus in new spending promises he’s made.
+The governor’s low introductory rates raise a reported $3.6 billion in new revenue, only a fraction of the $10 billion-plus he needs if he tries to fulfill his spending promises and refuses to make any reforms.
 It’s much like a cable company offering an “introductory” deal just to rope you in.
-And remember, Pritzker’s plan does nothing to fix Illinois’ structural problems, which means the state’s fiscal holes will only get bigger.
+And remember, because Pritzker refuses to fix Illinois’ structural problems, the state’s fiscal holes will only get bigger.

 The middle class will be targeted.
-The governor will eventually need more money to fulfill his spending promises.
+The governor will eventually need more money to fulfill his promises and fill the holes created by a lack of reform.
 But there are simply not enough wealthy people for Pritzker to tax.
 To get the funding he wants, Wirepoints calculated Pritzker will raise taxes on the middle class, starting on incomes of $50,000 and above.